Retiree Annual Enrollment is September 30 - October 25

 - Change your health insurance carrier and network

-- Enroll in or cancel health insurance for your eligible dependents (retiree must be enrolled on the health insurance plan to add a dependent to coverage)
+- Enroll in or cancel health insurance for your eligible dependents (retiree must be enrolled in the health insurance plan to add a dependent to coverage)

-- Enroll in, cancel or transfer between retiree dental options (if you are a TCRS or higher education ORP retiree)
+- Enroll in, cancel or transfer between retiree dental options (if you are a TCRS retiree based on your own service or higher education ORP retiree)

-- Enroll in, cancel or transfer between retiree vision options (if you are enrolled on the retiree group health plan and you are a TCRS or higher education ORP retiree)
+- Enroll in, cancel or transfer between retiree vision options (if you are enrolled in the retiree group health plan and you are a TCRS retiree based on your own service or higher education ORP retiree)

-*Limited PPO is available to local education and local government retirees only.
-If enrolled in a CDHP/HSA, retirees and COBRA participants do not qualify for state HSA funds.
+*Limited Preferred Provider Organization (PPO) is available to local education and local government retirees only.
+If enrolled in a consumer-driven health plan/health savings account (CDHP/HSA), as a retiree or a COBRA participant, you do not qualify for state HSA funds.

-- State and higher education retirees will increase by 3.5%
+- State and higher education retirees - 3.2% premium increase

 - Health options and network options are not changing.

-- Copays, coinsurance and deductibles are staying the same for all health plans, except for the Limited PPO (local education and local government retirees only) and the deductibles and out-of-pocket maximum will increase.
+- Copays, coinsurance and deductibles are staying the same for all health plans.

 Want to Learn More?

-- You’ll find your Annual Enrollment newsletter and more on the Enrollment Materials page.
+- Find your Annual Enrollment newsletter and more on the Enrollment Materials page.

-- On the Videos page, you can learn more about PPOs, CDHP/HSA, dental and vision.
+- On the Videos page, you can learn more about PPOs, CDHP/HSA, dental, vision, Telehealth and preventive care.
+A new video about The Tennessee Plan, the supplemental medical insurance for retirees with Medicare, is available.
 If you need help with Edison, scroll down this page to see step-by-step instructional videos made specifically for retirees.
-You will find help with logging in to Edison for the first time, resetting your Edison password, getting your Access ID and how to select and enroll in your benefits.
+You will find help with logging in to Edison for the first time, resetting your Edison password, getting your Access ID and how to enroll in your benefits.

 - You can ask our help desk Questions?
-There is a button on the home page.
+Click the blue button on the home page.

 - Call our Benefits Administration service center at 800.253.9981 and press option “2” for a retirement representative.